ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/jiazhang0/pop-mov-ss-exploit](https://github.com/jiazhang0/pop-mov-ss-exploit) :  ![starts](https://img.shields.io/github/stars/jiazhang0/pop-mov-ss-exploit.svg) ![forks](https://img.shields.io/github/forks/jiazhang0/pop-mov-ss-exploit.svg)

 ## CVE-2018-8820
  An issue was discovered in Square 9 GlobalForms 6.2.x.
-A Time Based SQL injection vulnerability in the &quot;match&quot; parameter allows remote authenticated attackers to execute arbitrary SQL commands.
+A Time Based SQL injection vulnerability in the "match" parameter allows remote authenticated attackers to execute arbitrary SQL commands.
 It is possible to upgrade access to full server compromise via xp_cmdshell.
 In some cases, the authentication requirement for the attack can be met by sending the default admin credentials.